It’s only been two months since the chicks moved into their coop and run, but I’ve already come up with things I want to change to make it better.

 Underneath the perches, is hardware cloth.
 Turns out, it was just really hard to clean.
 So I wanted to install a droppings board instead where I could just scrape it clean everyday.

-I installed handles to remove it easier to clean if needed.
+I installed handles to remove it easier if needed.

 I installed stick-down thick vinyl flooring so it would be easier to scrape clean.
 This way is Much better than the hardware cloth!